San Jose Kendo Dojo

 Leave of Absence:

-Leave of absence for an extended period of not less than 2 consecutive calendar months must be approved by the head sensei.
+Leave of absence for a period of not less than 1 calendar month must be approved by the head sensei.
 Unapproved leave or unpaid dues for a period longer than 3 consecutive months may result in the cancellation of San Jose Dojo membership.
-Return after membership has been canceled will require new member registration (including 3 months advanced dues plus a $25 administration fee).
-AUSKF registration and NCKF registration, will be required if they are no longer active.
-No refund(s) will be made on unused fees.

 Equipment: